 LOST BALL AND “PROVISIONAL” BALL

 If you think your ball may be lost or out of bounds, you can save time by hitting a second ball from the same spot.
 This ball is called a “provisional ball” and you must tell your partners of your intention to play a “provisional” before doing so.
-You are allowed a maximum of five minutes to look for a lost ball.
+You are allowed a maximum of three minutes to look for a lost ball.
 If you find your ball and it is in bounds, you must pick up the provisional and continue to play with the original ball.
 If your first ball is lost or out of bounds you must continue to play with the provisional ball counting all your strokes, plus one penalty stroke.